geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-11-18-A-look-into-authentication-Credentials.md

 **Cached credentials** are passwords or password hashes that are stored locally on a Windows machine, allowing users to authenticate without contacting a domain controller.
 This functionality is especially useful when a device is temporarily disconnected from the network, such as when you're travelling or working remotely.

 Here’s how the process works:
-- **Initial login**: When you log in to a Windows machine for the first time, the system communicates with the domain controller to verify your credentials.
-Once the authentication is successful, Windows stores a **hashed** version of your password locally.
+- **Initial login**: When you log in to a Windows machine for the first time, the system communicates with the domain controller, Entra ID, or the local Security Account Manager (SAM) to verify your credentials.
+Once the authentication is successful, and if the authentication was remote, then Windows stores a credential locally, either a hash or the password itself.
-- **Subsequent logins**: The next time you attempt to log in while offline, Windows checks the locally stored hash of your password.
+- **Subsequent logins**: The next time you attempt to log in while offline, Windows checks the locally stored information.
 If it matches the password you entered, you're granted access to the system.

 The specific way **cached credentials** are handled varies depending on the type of account you're using.